 Paying for homecare

 Care services at home aren’t usually free.
-How much pay for homecare depends on a number of factors, including your income and savings.
-Find out how to arrange homecare, how much you may have to pay and the financial support available.
+How much you need to pay for homecare depends on a number of factors, including your income and savings.
+Find out how to arrange homecare, how much you may have to pay, and what financial support is available.

 How do I access homecare?

-If you’re having trouble with everyday tasks such as washing, cooking and getting dressed, ask your local council for a care needs assessment.
-This helps to work out what would help you stay independent at home for longer.
-Your carer, GP, or district nurse can make a referral for an assessment on your behalf with your permission.
+If you’re having trouble with everyday tasks such as washing, cooking or getting dressed, ask your local council for a care needs assessment.
+This works out what would help you stay independent at home for longer.
+With your permission, your carer, GP, or district nurse can refer you for an assessment on your behalf.

 If you’re being discharged from hospital, the staff on your ward can arrange homecare services to make sure you’re safe and properly supported at home, or to help rehabilitate you.
-A social worker should lead the planning of your future care and support with you.
+A social worker should lead on the planning of your future care and support.

 Will the local council pay for my homecare?

-If your local council carries out a care needs assessment and agrees you have eligible needs for care and support at home, they will do a means test.
+If your local council carries out a care needs assessment and agrees that you're eligible for care and support at home, they will do a means test.
 This will take into account your income and savings.
 Unless you’re going into a care home, this won’t take into account the value of your property.